library-pals/read-action/README.md

         description: Date you started the book (YYYY-MM-DD).
         type: string
       dateFinished:
         description: Date you finished the book (YYYY-MM-DD).
-The default date is today unless dateStarted is defined, then it is `undefined`.
         type: string

 jobs: